 Huntingdon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Huntingdon College.
-Huntingdon's Athletic Training program is accredited by the Commission for Accreditation of Athletic Training Education (CAATE).
 The Teacher Certification program is accredited by the Alabama State Department of Education.
 The Music program is accredited by the National Association of Schools of Music.